asmetics/asmetics/README.md

 # 💫About Me :
 🔭 I’m currently working on

-- Working up to doing the PortSwigger Academy practitioner exam, aspiring to become a security researcher.
-- Working on IPINIT - A tool that monitors new connections and automatically does OSINT on them.
-- Working on my webapp for learning SQL and testing SQL injections.

 👯 I’m looking to collaborate on

 Currently unavailable for any projects, will be open to CTFs in the future.